M - Tu: 8:00am – 7:00pm

 - Completed the Placement Assistant OR an English and math class.

 - Official transcripts of all colleges attended on file.

-- Official transcripts must be evaluated for course equivalency (Students must request an evaluation that can take up to 30 business days to process).
+- Official transcripts must be evaluated for course equivalency (Students must request for an evaluation that can take 30-45 business days to process).

 Students may FAX copies of unofficial transcripts from prior institutions strictly for the purpose of clearing prerequisites prior to registration to the San Diego Community College District, Student Services Office at 619-388-6946.
 On the fax cover sheet students must be sure to include the course they are trying to clear the prerequisite for, their name, CSID#, date of birth and a day time phone number.